June 11, 2021

 Based on the received comments, the FSA finalized the Revised Engagement Guidelines as Appendix 1.
 The Revised Engagement Guidelines with track changes from the previous version of the Engagement Guidelines is provided in Appendix 2.

-The summary list of comments received and the FSA's view on them has been posted in Japanese and will soon be published in English as well.
+The summary of comments received and the FSA's view on them has been published as Appendix 3.(Updated on October 29, 2021)

 2. The Main Points of the Revised Code and Engagement Guidelines